Join Jim's mailing list.

 It would be many years later before I would write my second novel.
 I grew up in the megalopolis of Los Angeles, went to college there, lived there until I was almost thirty.
 By then I had gotten my doctorate in physics – a far cry from novel writing, well maybe – and headed off to my first real job at the Argonne National Laboratory, near Chicago.
 Over the next two decades I lived in the world of experimental physics, and my profession would take me back to California, then to Los Alamos, New Mexico.
 For several years I served as deputy division leader for physics at Los Alamos.
-My love for writing found its way into over sixty scientific articles in physics journals.
+My love for writing found its way into over seventy scientific articles in physics journals.

 Things were going well in my physics career, but then I was called into ordained ministry and studied to become an Episcopal priest.
 As I served parishes in New Mexico, Texas and Wisconsin, I was often asked how someone trained in a field so rational, analytical and solid as physics could embrace something so intuitive, fuzzy and ancient as religion.
 For years, I had already been pondering that question, and the answer can be found in my first book, Grasp: Making Sense of Science and Spirituality.

 Now I’ve written five novels: Waverly’s Universe (my first novel since that masterpiece I created when I was five), The Sand People, Up North, The Mountain Goat, and my newest, 68: a novel.

 Another interesting thing happened to me during those years at Los Alamos.
 I met my wife Mary.
 Today we live in Wisconsin, where we enjoy kayaking, hiking and outdoor photography.
 We have three grown children.